Announcing GameBench SDK for Unity and Game Performance Monitoring (GPM)

 Please note that this blog is intended for fresh gaming fans or anyone who wants to know some of the basic metrics to quantify game performance.

 In simple terms, FPS is the number of frames rendered by the game in one second.
 When this value is plotted over the duration of game-play, this can reveal interesting insights into the fluidity of the game.
 There are some caveats with using just FPS as a sole yardstick for performance, but I will reserve that topic for the next blog.
 In many cases, FPS values are enough to get the gist of animation fluidity, so we will focus on that.
+If you want to try online games that wont crash your computer, visit PlayOnlineCasino.Irish.
+For an amazing game option, you can play satta king game in india on trusted website.

 Ideally, a game should aim to render 60 frames in one second to provide the best experience for users.
 But you can also choose to send a new frame to the display once every 32ms.
 You may ask why?
 If the game is complex and requires more CPU/GPU processing you might want to allow additional time for that.
 If we take 32ms for every frame (instead of 16ms), our frame rate comes down to 30 instead of 60.
+If you want more fun games for android, try looking in to the Wizardslots options.

 It’s worth bearing in mind that 30fps (and other sub-60 frame rates) can be perfectly sufficient for an average gamer playing certain types of the game — it really depends on the genre and the gamer’s expectations.
 (There are some more insights in this blog.)